ZuzannaSlobodzian/microscope-app/README.md

 ## JavaFX microscope application for recording and analysing pictures from a digital microscope.

 The desktop application allows users to view camera images from an IZOXIS USB microscope, take and save photos, and analyse images.
 Below is an example of analysing a photo taken in the application.
 In the first step, the image is binarized, followed by dilation, erosion, and applying the canny filter.
+The project was created with [Piotr Cięgotura](https://github.com/Ciegotura).

 ### Features
 * two windows, one for a camera view in real-time and one for image analysis